sharashankr/Trial-Matching-Emulator/README.md

-# Cohere-Style Clinical Trial Matching Starter
+# Style Clinical Trial Matching Starter

 A lightweight Python starter repo for a **clinical trial matching pipeline** that is strong enough to discuss in interviews and easy to extend into a real GitHub project.